AmiraQadry/MeriSKILL-DataAnalysis-Intern/Diabetes Patients/README.md

 #  Pima Women Diabetes Diagnosis Prediction
-This project focuses on predicting diabetes diagnosis in Pima Indian women using machine learning techniques.
+This project focuses on predicting diabetes diagnosis in Pima Indian women using machine learning techniques(LR Model).
 It utilizes a dataset that includes various health measurements of Pima Indian women along with their corresponding diabetes diagnosis.

 ## Dataset
 The dataset used in this project is stored in the file pima_diabetes.csv.
 It consists of the following columns: